efabless/openlane2/docs/source/index.md

 Here are some of the key benefits of using OpenLane 2:

-* **Flexibility and extensibility**: OpenLane 2 is designed to be flexible and extensible, allowing designers to customize the flow to meet their specific needs.
+* **Flexibility and extensibility**: OpenLane 2 is designed to be flexible and extensible, allowing designers to customize flows to meet their specific needs.
 This can be done by writing Python scripts and utilities, or by modifying the existing configuration file.
 * **Open source**: OpenLane 2 is an open-source project, which means that it is